flipcomputing/apprentice-boot-camp-web/docs/src/slides/slide_005.md

 - If this Docker folder **does not exist**:
     - In your terminal, run `./setup.sh` (if using a Mac) or `./setup.bat` (if using Windows)
+    - Leave it to run.
+It may take a few minutes for the setup process to complete

 <hr />